ShivaBasava/LetsUpgrade_Advance-AWS-with-DevOps/README.md

   - Project 5
     - It contains the Solutions for Project 5.
   - Project 6
     - It contains the Solutions for Project 6.
+  - Project 7
+    - It contains the Solutions for Project 7.